matlab-deep-learning/llms-with-matlab/doc/functions/edit.md

 Natural language prompt instructing the model what to do.

-The user prompt must include fewer than or equal to 1000 characters.

 **Example:** `"Please add an ice cream sundae to the picture."`

 ## Name\-Value Arguments